What is expected of Industry Reference Committee (IRC) members?

 Each IRC works with its supporting Skills Service Organisation (SSO) to establish a process for managing conflict of interest.
 This includes:

-A quorum of the committee (half the members, plus one) decides if a member with a declared conflict of interest can stay in the room for a discussion that may involve a conflict of interest.
+A quorum of the IRC (half the number of members, plus one) decides if a member with a declared conflict of interest can stay in the room for a discussion that may relate to that conflict of interest.
 In this case, the member may still contribute to the debate but not vote.

 How do IRC members manage confidentiality?